a-latyshev/convex-plasticity/tutorials/custom_assembling/README.md

 ## DummyFunction

 Besides `CustomFunction` we need an other entity.
 Every `fem.Function` object stores its values globally, but we would like to avoid such a waste of memory updating the function value during the assembling procedure.
-Let us consider the previous variational form, where $g $ contains its local-element values now.
-If there is one local value of $g $ (only 1 gauss point), $g $ will be  `fem.Constant`, but we need to store different values of $g $ in every element node (gauss point).
+Let us consider the previous variational form, where $g$ contains its local-element values now.
+If there is one local value of $g$ (only 1 gauss point), $g$ will be  `fem.Constant`, but we need to store different values of $g$ in every element node (gauss point).
 So we introduce a concept of `DummyFunction` (or `ElementaryFunction`?), which
 1. inherits `fem.Function`
 2. allocates the memory for local values only
 3. can be updated during assembling procedure